Can I Recover Compensation for Food Poisoning?

 Different foods carry different germs and bacteria that can cause serious illnesses.

-While there are many different strains of bacteria that can result in food poisoning, this food-borne illness is often due to:
+While many different strains of bacteria can result in food poisoning, this food-borne illness is often due to:

 • Salmonella: A bacterial disease that affects the intestinal tract.
 Most people become infected through contaminated water or food.